vipsoft/hhvm-ext-geoip/README.md

 hhvm.dynamic_extensions[geoip] = geoip.so
 ~~~

-Where `/path/to/hhvm/extensions` is a folder containing all aphp extensions,
+Where `/path/to/hhvm/extensions` is a folder containing all HHVM extensions,
 and `geoip.so` is in it.
 This will cause the extension to be loaded when the
 virtual machine starts up.